-Ribbon microphones were highly popular during the 1930s- early 1960s mainly in broadcast.
-Due to the large size of early ribbon microphones, they were later replaced by more compact condenser and dynamic microphones.
+Ribbon microphones were highly popular during the 1930s- early 1960s, mainly in broadcast.
+Due to the large size of early ribbon microphones, they were later replaced by the more compact condenser and dynamic microphones.

 What is a Ribbon Microphone?

-Ribbon microphones work similar to dynamic microphones in that they also contain a coil which vibrates as sound hits it.
+Ribbon microphones work similarly to dynamic microphones in that they also contain a coil that vibrates as sound hits it.
 However, instead of containing a diaphragm and a transducer, ribbon microphones only contain a transducer made out of an extremely thin piece of aluminum foil.
-This piece of foil is thin enough for both sound and light to travel through and vibrates on its own without the need of a separate diaphragm.
-Ribbon microphones do not require phantom power, since the ribbon microphone has such a tiny transducer/diaphragm, ribbon mics have a very small electrical output signal.
+This piece of foil is thin enough for both sound and light to travel through and vibrates on its own without the need for a separate diaphragm.
+Ribbon microphones do not require phantom power; since the ribbon microphone has such a tiny transducer/diaphragm, ribbon mics have a very small electrical output signal.
 Therefore, an output transformer is required to boost the signal.